-Nutrients, plastics, and chemicals enter rivers and then are exported to coastal waters1-4.
-Rivers export these pollutants often from common sources such as agricultural runoff and sewage systems2,5-8 impacting the aquatic environment.
-Nutrient pollution, for example, triggers harmful algal blooms, while plastics and chemicals disrupt ecosystems.
-Today, many rivers and coastal waters are exposed to multi-pollutant issues13-16.
-In the future, water pollution is likely to increase due to socio-economic developments like urbanisation and population growth15-18.
+Nutrients, plastics, and chemicals enter rivers and then are exported to coastal waters [1-4].
+Rivers export these pollutants often from common sources such as agricultural runoff and sewage systems [2, 5-8] impacting the aquatic environment.
+Nutrient pollution, for example, triggers harmful algal blooms [9, 10], while plastics and chemicals disrupt ecosystems [11, 12].
+Today, many rivers and coastal waters are exposed to multi-pollutant issues [13-16].
+In the future, water pollution is likely to increase due to socio-economic developments like urbanisation and population growth [15-18].

-Climate change is expected to influence river exports of pollutants because of long-term changes in runoff, river discharge patterns , and water storage.
-In large-scale water quality models, this may affect flows of pollutants as well as their retention in river systems 17,18.
+Climate change is expected to influence river exports of pollutants because of long-term changes in runoff, river discharge patterns [16, 19, 20], and water storage [21, 22].
+In large-scale water quality (WQ) models, this may affect flows of pollutants as well as their retention in river systems [17, 18].
 In addition, climate change affects terrestrial pollutant sources and biogeochemical processes.
-For example, rising temperatures can alter nutrient cycling and pollutant emissions.
+For example, rising temperatures can alter nutrient cycling and pollutant emissions [23].
 This study, however, focuses specifically on the effects of climate-driven hydrological changes on river exports of multiple pollutants.
-The meteorological forcings (e.g. air temperature, precipitation) from Global Climate Models (CGMs) are often used by Global Hydrological Models (GHMs) to project runoff and river discharges, which are further used as input to global water quality models.
-Large-scale water quality models such as MARINA-Multi (Model to Assess River Inputs of pollutaNts to seAs) IMAGE-GNM (Integrated Model to Assess the Global Environment-Global Nutrient Model), SWAT+ (Soil and Water Assessment Tool), WorldQual, and DynQual (Dynamical Surface Water Quality model) are the most suitable tools to study water pollution issues on regional to global scales.
+The meteorological forcings (e.g. air temperature, precipitation) from global climate models (CGMs) are often used by global hydrological models to project runoff and river discharges, which are further used as input to global WQ models.
+Large-scale WQ models such as MARINA-Multi (Model to Assess River Inputs of pollutaNts to seAs) [18], IMAGE-GNM (Integrated Model to Assess the Global Environment-Global Nutrient Model) [24], SWAT+ (Soil and Water Assessment Tool) [25], WorldQual [26], and DynQual (Dynamical Surface WQ model) [27] are the most suitable tools to study water pollution issues on regional to global scales.
 They account for hydrological flows driven by GCMs.
-Yet, many GCMs depend on climate forcings that differ largely in space and time, adding uncertainties to hydrological projections.
+Yet, many GCMs depend on climate forcings that differ largely in space and time [28, 29], adding uncertainties to hydrological projections [30].
 The effects of these uncertainties, particularly on river exports of nutrients, plastics, and chemicals, are hardly studied worldwide in a spatially explicit way (knowledge gap 1).

-Building trust under uncertainties associated with climate-driven hydrological changes is important for water quality assessments.
-Yet, to date, there is no comprehensive assessment of the uncertainties associated with hydrological drivers in large-scale water quality models.
-Traditional evaluation methods such as model validation at the catchment scale, are inadequate for the complexities of large-scale, climate-driven models: e.g. large diversity in pollutants and limited observation data.
+Building trust under uncertainties associated with climate-driven hydrological changes is important for WQ assessments.
+Yet, to date, there is no comprehensive assessment of the uncertainties associated with hydrological drivers in large-scale WQ models.
+Traditional evaluation methods, such as model validation at the catchment scale, are inadequate for the complexities of large-scale, climate-driven models: e.g. large diversity in pollutants and limited observation data [31, 32].
 Hence, large-scale models need thorough evaluation to ensure accuracy and reliability, especially for policymaking and environmental management.
-Gleeson et al. and Strokal et al. emphasise the need for new evaluation methods that go beyond validation, especially for emerging pollutants lacking observations.
-Strokal et al. presented a building trust approach for large-scale water quality models (see SI B) with 13 strategies to evaluate model inputs, outputs, and structures via comparisons, sensitivity analysis, innovations, expert knowledge, and local models.
+Gleeson et al [33] and Strokal et al [32] emphasise the need for new evaluation methods that go beyond validation, especially for emerging pollutants lacking observations [31].
+Strokal et al [32] presented a building trust approach for large-scale WQ models (see SI appendix B) with 13 strategies to evaluate model inputs, outputs, and structures via comparisons, sensitivity analysis, innovations, expert knowledge, and local models [32].
 However, those strategies focus on individual models rather than propagating uncertainties through modelling chains for multiple pollutants.
-Hence, explicit ways to assess climate-driven hydrological uncertainties in global multi-pollutant assessments of coastal waters are limited in current building trust approaches

-(knowledge gap 2).
+Hence, explicit ways to assess climate-driven hydrological uncertainties in global multi-pollutant assessments of coastal waters are limited in current building trust approaches (knowledge gap 2).